AnderPijoan/qualitindex/README.md

 This repository contains an iMacros™ ( http://wiki.imacros.net/ ) script for extracting some publication and journal statistics from several pages by web scraping.

-USING WEB SCRAPING TECHNIQUES MAY BE AGAINST SOME OF THE TERM OF USE OF THESE WEBSITE.
+USING WEB SCRAPING TECHNIQUES MAY BE AGAINST SOME OF THE TERMS OF USE OF THESE WEBSITE.

 The script uses a JSON data array as a input where to get the values needed for searching the sites.